vaniarya/InternTraining/README.md

 Users can communicate with an AI-powered customer using voice or text, receive dynamic responses, and get performance evaluations based on their sales approach and communication skills.

-The current version serves as the foundation for a future VR-based immersive training platform.
+The current version serves as the foundation for a future VR-based immersive gaming platform.

 ---